 All financial assets are initially measured at fair value adjusted for transaction costs.

-Financial assets, other than those designated and effective as hedging instruments, are classified into the following categories:
+Financial assets, other than those designated and effective as hedging instrument, are classified into the following categories upon initial recognition:

 - Amortised cost; - Fair value through profit or loss (FVTPL); and - Fair value through other comprehensive income (FVOCI).